 Q. Where does the money raised at my event go?

-A. The proceeds from your event go directly toward our mission of granting wishes to Minnesota children with life-threatening medical conditions.
+A. The proceeds from your event go directly toward our mission of granting wishes to Minnesota children with critical illnesses.